HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 Again, check if this runs in your browser!

 We might not want to pass "The Force Awakens" to every card component.
-We can pass a variable value by using `v-bind:movietitle`, or the shortcut `:movietitle`.
-In this case `title` is a variable in App.vue
+We can pass a variable value by using `v-bind:movietitle`, or the shortcut `:movietitle` to pass a variable:

 `<card :movietitle="title"></card>`